Civil rights groups, LGBTQ advocates rip Sessions' religious liberty task force

 Many religious freedom advocates dismissed the outspoken criticism by progressive groups against the task force.
 Some told NBC News the task force was designed simply to maintain consistency in how religious liberty was enforced.

-“This is really an overall effort to bring consistency across the federal government when it comes to comes to issues that affect religious freedom and religious communities,” Emilie Kao, the Director of the DeVos Center for Religion & Civil Society at The Heritage Foundation and a panelist at Sessions’ summit on Monday, told NBC News.
+“This is really an overall effort to bring consistency across the federal government when it comes to issues that affect religious freedom and religious communities,” Emilie Kao, the director of the DeVos Center for Religion & Civil Society at the Heritage Foundation and a panelist at Sessions’ summit on Monday, told NBC News.

 Others, including several evangelical and religious groups, lauded the task force as an effort that would protect them from discrimination.